 "There could be hotspots certainly burning in there until the fall, without a doubt," he said.

 Zdenek Los, who with wife Delores has a home at the base of Copper Mountain, was ordered to evacuate during the fire but opted to stay and assist fire crews with his knowledge of the area and the terrain.

-An immigrant from the former Czechoslovakia, he moved to Pemberton 26 years ago and has since made a home beneath the mountain.
+An immigrant from the former Czechoslovakia, he and Delores moved to Pemberton 26 years ago and have since made their home beneath the mountain.
 He admits there were difficult nights during the fire but he doesn't regret staying through.
 If he really had to leave, Los said he had a boat about 100 feet from his house on the LIllooet River, providing what he calls an easy escape.